ConnorSlamowitz/Connor-Slamowitz/about.md

   <strong>Dean’s List:</strong> Fall ‘16, Fall ‘17, Spring ‘18, Summer ‘18, Fall ‘18, Spring ’19, Fall ’19, Spring '20<br>

-  Study Abroad: Traveled internationally over the course of two weeks to Auckland, New Zealand and Queenstown, New Zealand in order to study international management and           leadership.
+  <strong>Study Abroad:</strong> Traveled internationally over the course of two weeks to Auckland, New Zealand and Queenstown, New Zealand in order to study international management and           leadership.
 (Winter ’20)
 </p>

 ## Research Experience